NBStephens/auto3dgm-matlab-gorgon/README.md

 As such, you must run with manually in the sequence:

-clusterMapLowRes -> clusterReduceLowRes -> clusterMapHighRes -> clusterMapHighRes (as described below).
+clusterMapLowRes -> clusterReduceLowRes -> clusterMapHighRes -> clusterReduceHighRes (as described below).

 Code has also been changed to: